Lab 4: Robot Model and Gazebo

 Here, we see a file in XML format:

-<robot name="jetauto" xmlns:xacro="http://ros.org/wiki/xacro" > <xacro:property name="M_PI" value="3.1415926535897931"/> <xacro:property name="base_link_mass" value="1.6" /> <xacro:property name="base_link_w" value="0.297"/> <xacro:property name="base_link_h" value="0.145"/> <xacro:property name="base_link_d" value="0.11255"/> <xacro:property name="wheel_link_mass" value="0.1" /> <xacro:property name="wheel_link_radius" value="0.049"/> <xacro:property name="wheel_link_length" value="0.04167"/>
+<robot name="jetauto" xmlns:xacro="http://ros.org/wiki/xacro" > <xacro:property name="M_PI" value="3.1415926535897931"/> <xacro:property name="base_link_mass" value="1.6" /> <xacro:property name="base_link_w" value="0.297"/> <xacro:property name="base_link_h" value="0.145"/> <xacro:property name="base_link_d" value="0.11255"/> <xacro:property name="wheel_link_mass" value="0.1" /> <xacro:property name="wheel_link_radius" value="0.049"/> <xacro:property name="wheel_link_length" value="0.04167"/>The first few lines define the robot's name and the basic parameters of the JetAuto's body.

 The name of the robot is also defined as